REVEL Big Cottonwood Marathon & Half Info

 The REVEL Big Cottonwood Expo will be held at the South Towne Expo Center on Friday, September 9, 2016.
-The expo center is located roughly 10 miles from the finish venue at 9575 State St, Sandy, UT 84070.
+The expo center is located roughly 10 minutes from the finish venue at 9575 State St, Sandy, UT 84070.
 The expo will run from 10:00 AM until 8:00 PM.
 Parking is free and is located on the west side of the building.
 The expo will be held in Hall 5, which is on the far north end of the building.

 A photo ID is required to pick up your race bag.
 We will allow individuals to pick up someone else's bag, but will require a photocopy of the person's ID and a written note authorizing them to do so.